How to Read Food Labels and Tips

 Jeff Novick's on food labeling

-He is a great speaker, very entertaining and in this video, he discusses the games that are played by marketing and food labeling companies.
-To me, this was very disturbing that these games were played, and no thought is given to our health.
+He is a great speaker and very entertaining.
+In this video, he discusses the games that marketing and food labeling companies play.
+To me, it was very disturbing that these games were played, and no thought was given to our health.
 The bottom line, of course, is money and greed!

 Simple rules for reading nutrition facts

-Below are a set of simple rules for food label reading developed by nutritionist and chef Jeff Novick, Registered Dietitian
+Here are some straightforward guidelines for reading food labels, developed by nutritionist and chef Jeff Novick, Registered Dietitian.

 Rule # 1 -- Never, ever believe anything on the front of any product. . . ever.